mlund/faunus/docs/_docs/install.md

 anaconda upload -u USER ... # see output from build step
 ~~~

-Alternatively, instead of uploading to anaconda.org you
+Instead of uploading to anaconda.org you
 can install a local copy directly after the build step above:

 ~~~ bash